arunarn2/HierarchicalAttentionNetworks/README.md

 Then I create the character set with a max sentence length of 512 chars and set an upper bound of 15 for the max number of sentences per review.
 The input X is indexed as (document, sentence, char) and the target y has the corresponding sentiments.

 ## Attention Layer Implementation
-    Attention mechanism layer which reduces RNN/Bi-RNN outputs with Attention vector ( adapted from the paper)
+    Attention mechanism layer which reduces Bi-RNN outputs with Attention vector (adapted from the paper)
     Args:
         inputs: The Attention inputs.
                 In case of Bidirectional RNN, this must be a tuple (outputs_fw, outputs_bw) containing